 Counterfeit fentanyl pills in Ohio

 Since 2012, drug traffickers have been selling North Americans counterfeit medications made from fentanyl, a dangerous painkiller 25-40 times stronger than heroin, and even stronger synthetic opioids like carfentanil.
-The problem has spread to at least 49 states, and many Americans have suffered overdoses and death because the drugs they were taking were counterfeit.
+The problem has spread to all 50 states, and many Americans have suffered overdoses and death because the drugs they were taking were counterfeit.

 Other Coverage in Ohio: